How to use System Restore in Windows 10, 8 or 8.1

-Immediately after logging into Windows after rebooting, you should see a message saying “ System Restore completed successfully” .
+After logging into Windows after rebooting, you should see a message saying, “ System Restore completed successfully”.

 Check to see if Windows 7 or Windows Vista problem you were fixed was fixed by this System Restore.

 If the problem persists, you can repeat the steps above and choose a different restore point if available.
-If this recovery caused the problem, you can always undo this System Restore.
+If this recovery caused the problem, you could always undo this System Restore.

 How to use System Restore in Windows XP